dotnet/csharpstandard/standard/unsafe-code.md

 ### 23.5.2 Pointer arrays

-Arrays of pointers can be constructed using *array_creation_expression* ([§12.8.16.5](expressions.md#128165-array-creation-expressions)) in an usafe context.
+Arrays of pointers can be constructed using *array_creation_expression* ([§12.8.16.5](expressions.md#128165-array-creation-expressions)) in an unsafe context.
 Only some of the conversions that apply to other array types are allowed on pointer arrays:

 - The implicit reference conversion ([§10.2.8](conversions.md#1028-implicit-reference-conversions)) from any *array_type* to `System.Array` and the interfaces it implements also applies to pointer arrays.
 However, any attempt to access the array elements through `System.Array` or the interfaces it implements may result in an exception at run-time, as pointer types are not convertible to `object`.
 - The implicit and explicit reference conversions ([§10.2.8](conversions.md#1028-implicit-reference-conversions), [§10.3.5](conversions.md#1035-explicit-reference-conversions)) from a single-dimensional array type `S[]` to `System.Collections.Generic.IList<T>` and its generic base interfaces never apply to pointer arrays.